Archive for the ‘Signal Generators’ Category

 Function Generators

-A function generator is a signal source that has the capability of producing different types of waveforms as its output signal.
+All About Function Generators A function generator is a signal source that has the capability of producing different types of waveforms as its output signal.
 The most common output waveforms are sine-waves, triangular waves, square waves, and sawtooth waves.
-The frequencies of such waveforms may be adjusted from a fraction of a hertz to several hundred kHz.
-Actually the function generators are very versatile instruments as they are capable of producing a wide variety of waveforms and frequencies.
-In fact, each of the waveform they generate are particularly suitable for a different group of applications.
-The uses of sinusoidal outputs and square-wave outputs have…
+The frequencies of such waveforms may be adjusted from a fraction of a hertz to several

 PUT Controlled Sawtooth Wave Generator